GeorgiTerziev02/FMI_Design_Patterns/Homeworks/HW 03/README.md

 - Currently works only for windows shortcuts
 - When traversing and following shortcuts the result percentage are inconsistent because of the size of the referred files by the shortcuts
-- Missing the functionality with the two threads communicating
+- Missing the functionality with the two threads communicating, but the logic for stopping is prepared